Welcome to Anetta Documentation

 password: noc1234!

-noc_manager has administration privileges whereas noc_engineer does not.
+has administration privileges whereas noc_engineer

-If you login as noc_manager you can create new users and grups from the UI using the Authentication menu option on the left menu.
+you can create new users and grups from the UI using the Authentication

-Interacting with Anetta is based on conversations.
-You can create a new conversation by clicking in Your agent > New Conversation in the left menu.
+in the left menu.
 At the momnent there is no conversation history, once a new conversation is created, the previous one dissapears.

-On the left menu you can also find access to Agent Insights.
-This is described in more detail in the Anetta insights section
+On the left menu you can also find access to Agent Insights

-Once you click on New Conversation you will be promtped to provide a description of your request in plain English.
+you will be promtped to provide a description of your request in plain English.
 The following is an example of a request in a conversation.

-Once you provide your input and press Enter or click Reply button, Anetta will start figuring out what kind of request you made and how to answer.
+button, Anetta will start figuring out what kind of request you made and how to answer.
 In some cases, as you will see below, some additional input will be required.
 In all cases, Anetta will end with an estimation of the saved time, based on the settings defined in the configuration file.
-Once a response is provided, you can continue with new requests or start a new conversation.
-At the moment, there is no fundamental difference as there is no specific "memory" within a conversation relative to previous requests yet (this is planned for the future).

 Using Anetta.
 Examples